-" Your photograph (optional)
+- Your photograph (optional)

-- " Who you are
+- › Who you are

-- What you like to do in your spare time >>
+- > What you like to do in your spare time

-- Your experiences working with children >>
+- › Your experiences working with children

-- Academic background "
+- Academic background

-- Areas of leadership "
+- › Areas of leadership

-- What grade levels interest you the most "
+What grade levels interest you the most The letter is a means to introduce yourself, and to provide some insights into your interests beyond your major/minor, such as hobbies, or volunteer experiences.

-The letter is a means to introduce yourself, and to provide some insights into your interests beyond your major/minor, such as hobbies, or volunteer experiences.
+- Obtain information about the school (in-service days, dress code, philosophy, timetables, regulations, organization). - Introduce the Cooperating Teacher to the pamphlet information and the Handbook website; continually discuss with him/her your assignments. - > Exercise initiative in the classroom and/or Resource room. - Solicit ongoing feedback from the Cooperating Teacher(s) (e.g., personal strengths and weaknesses and strategies for self-improvement). - "Make up" for time lost due to in-services, holidays or illness. - Familiarize yourself with the goals and operation of the practicum program.

-- Obtain information about the school (in-service days, dress code, philosophy, timetables, regulations, organization). - Introduce the Cooperating Teacher to the pamphlet information and the Handbook website; continually discuss with him/her your assignments. - Exercise initiative in the classroom and/or Resource room. - Solicit ongoing feedback from the Cooperating Teacher(s) (e.g., personal strengths and weaknesses and strategies for self-improvement). - "Make up" for time lost due to in-services, holidays or illness. - Familiarize yourself with the goals and operation of the practicum program. - Familiarize yourself with the philosophy, resources, safety and emergency policies and procedures, and rules of the school. - Develop and maintain a complete journal as part of your professional portfolio. - Familiarize yourself with the University of Winnipeg calendar rules, regulations, • and procedures and processes of appeals, withdrawal dates, and other pertinent student natural justice issues.
+- Familiarize yourself with the philosophy, resources, safety and emergency policies and procedures, and rules of the school. - Develop and maintain a complete journal as part of your professional portfolio. - Familiarize yourself with the University of Winnipeg calendar rules, regulations, and procedures and processes of appeals, withdrawal dates, and other pertinent student natural justice issues. - It is important for students to consult the syllabus for their practicum course(s) for important information, meeting times, and assignments related to the practicum experience.